critter-co/Critterco-dev/README.md

 - [ ] Add Celery for asynchronous backend tasks.
 - [x] Add Redis for caching. [commit](https://github.com/critter-co/critterco-dev/commit/96b7ae7bbb325af4a3b4e5b0c83ea477b8dabb51 "Fixing commit")
 - [ ] [FAILED] Replace nginx with Traefik if it offers better solution for https and certs.

+### Phase A Ending:
+- [ ] Web has a frontend that shows User info/Biz info.
+- [ ] Users can post and edit Biz, and update their info, according to permissions.
+- [ ] Users can request "forgot password" and do it via email confirmation.
+- [ ] User location is determined via IP/permission for gps info.
+Or they select location.
+- [ ] Nearby Bizs will be shown on a map.
+- [ ] Users can comment on each biz and these comments show up on Biz pages.